Elucidating the solution space of extended reverse-time SDE for diffusion models: Extended Reverse-Time SDE Solvers

-The score function $\nabla_{\boldsymbol{x}} \log p_t(\vx_t)$ can be estimated using the pretrained neural network.
-Hence, generating samples only requires solving Eq.(\ref{ersde}), which is guaranteed by Proposition \ref{prop0}. \begin{proposition}[The validity of the ER SDE, proof in Appendix \ref{appendix0}] When $\boldsymbol{s}_{\theta}(\boldsymbol{x}_{t}, t)=\nabla_{\boldsymbol{x}} \log p_{t}\left(\boldsymbol{x}_{t}\right)$ for all $\boldsymbol{x}_{t}$, $\overline p_{T}\left(\boldsymbol{x}_{T}\right)=p_{T}\left(\boldsymbol{x}_{T}\right)$, the marginal distribution $\overline p_t(\boldsymbol{x}_{t})$ of Eq.(\ref{ersde}) matches $p_t(\boldsymbol{x}_{t})$ of the forward diffusion Eq.(\ref{1}) for all $0 \leq t \leq T$. \end{proposition} Eq.(\ref{ersde}) extends the reverse-time SDE proposed in~\citet{song2021score} and~\citet{zhang2023fast}.
-Specifically, in~\citet{song2021score}, the noise scale \(g(t)\) added at each time step $t$ of the reverse process is the same as that of the corresponding moment in the forward process. ~\citet{zhang2023fast} introduces a non-negative parameter \(\lambda\) to control the extent of noise added during the reverse process.
+Eq.(\ref{ersde}) extends the reverse-time SDE proposed in~\cite{song2021score,karras2022elucidating,xue2023sa,zhang2023fast}.
+Specifically, in~\cite{song2021score}, the noise scale \(g(t)\) added at each time step $t$ of the reverse process is the same as that of the corresponding moment in the forward process. ~\cite{karras2022elucidating,xue2023sa,zhang2023fast} introduce a non-negative parameter to control the extent of noise added during the reverse process.
 However, the form of the noise scale is relevant to \(g(t)\).
 In contrast, our ER SDE introduces a completely new noise scale \(h(t)\) for the reverse process.
 This implies that the noise scale \(h(t)\) added during the reverse process may not necessarily be correlated with the scale \(g(t)\) of the forward process.
 Particularly, the ER SDE reduces to the reverse-time SDE in Eq.(\ref{4}), Eq.(\ref{newsde}) and the ODE depicted in Eq.(\ref{6}) respectively when the specific values of $h(t)$ are chosen.

-By expanding the reverse-time SDE, we not only unify ODEs and SDEs under a single framework, facilitating the comparative analysis of these two methods, but also lay the groundwork for designing more efficient SDE-based samplers.
+By expanding the reverse-time SDE, we not only unify ODEs and SDEs under a single framework, facilitating the comparative analysis of these two methods, but also lay the groundwork for designing more efficient samplers.
 Further details are discussed in Sec.\ref{section4}.